Get vaccinated now

-To help ensure the health and safety of the UIC community, the university is strongly encouraging all students, faculty and staff who are on campus this fall to be vaccinated against influenza, commonly known as flu, ideally before the flu season starts.
+To help ensure the health and safety of the UIC community, the university is strongly encouraging all students, faculty and staff who are on campus to be vaccinated against influenza, commonly known as flu, ideally before the flu season starts.
 It takes at least two weeks after vaccination before you are considered protected and the flu season typically starts in November and December.

 Why is it important to get vaccinated this year?